-ADAPTIR-FLEX, our heterodimer platform, is covered by a pending United States provisional patent application.
-We anticipate filing a patent application under the Patent Cooperation Treaty (PCT) in 2021.
-The PCT patent application will allow us to file patent applications in PCT member state countries including, for instance, the United States, Europe, Japan, China, Australia, and Canada.
+ADAPTIR-FLEX, our heterodimer platform, is covered by patent application under the Patent Cooperation Treaty (PCT) that we filed in 2021.
+The PCT patent application allows us to file patent applications in PCT member state countries including, for instance, the United States, Europe, Japan, China, Australia, and Canada.
 If patents claiming priority to the pending ADAPTIR-FLEX patent application are issued, the resulting patents are estimated to expire in 2041.